Espoo: Companies

 Espoo is home to the head offices of several global companies and many high technology companies.
 The Aalto University campus in southeastern Espoo is at the heart of research and development.

-The head offices of Nokia, Fortum, Neste, Huhtamäki, Metsä Board, Orion, Oriola, Outotec and LähiTapiola are located in Espoo.
+The head offices of Nokia, Valmet, Remedy Entertainment, Fortum, Neste, Huhtamäki, Metsä Group, Orion Corporation, Oriola, Outotec and LähiTapiola are located in Espoo.
+Among government enterprises, VTT Technical Research Centre of Finland, Gasum, Neste and Fortum are headquartered in Espoo.
+Due to the presence of these companies, particularly Nokia, Espoo alone accounts for 60% of patents filed in Finland and ranks #6 among European cities in number of patents filed.

 The largest shopping centres in Espoo are Iso Omena, Sello, Lippulaiva, Entresse and Ainoa.
 Along the continuous traffic route formed by Merituulentie to the north of Länsiväylä, Kuitinmäentie and Martinsillantie are located the shopping centre Niitty, Länsikeskus, the retail park Merituuli, the shopping centre Liila as well as several leisure, indoor decoration and automobile businesses.
 The small shopping centre Suuris, opened in 2017, is located in Suurpelto along Ring II.

 Industrial areas in Espoo include Juvanmalmi, Karamalmi and Kivenlahti.

 City of Espoo

 The city of Espoo funds its services mainly by taxation.
 In 2021 the tax income of the city, consisting of the municipal tax, the communal tax and the property tax, amounted to 1,711 million euro, with the municipal tax rate being 18.00 percent.
 By number of employees, the city of Espoo is the biggest employer in Espoo: in 2016 it employed about 14 thousand people.

 The economy in Espoo leaves a surplus, but this is not enough to finance the investments of the growing city.

 Espoo has signed the principles of responsible investment of the United Nations.
 The city of Espoo has five investment funds: the basic services and land acquisition fund, the development fund of basic services, the development fund of entrepreneurship and employment, the investment fund and the accident fund.

 A characteristic feature of Espoo is that the city manages its investments through its daughter companies.